Skip to main content

 value = 0x0000000000000000000000000000000000000000000000000000000000001000

-Same as STATICCALL, but allowing to interact with any contract.
-This will not check for Allowed Calls if the caller has any of these restrictions set.
+Same as STATICCALL, but it allows interacting with any contract.
+This will not check if the controller has any Allowed Calls restrictions set.

 SUPER_DELEGATECALL